Mengo Crisis: The lost counties referendum

 The 1962 constitution granted Buganda a federal autonomy, but it did not provide a resolution to a territorial dispute surrounding the counties of Buyaga and Bugangaizi.
 The two regions had been annexed by Buganda from the Kingdom of Bunyoro around the turn of the 20th century with the United Kingdom's consent.
 Bunyoro had demanded the return of the "lost counties" before independence, but this did not occur.
 On 25 August 1964, Obote submitted a bill in Parliament that called for the matter to be settled through a referendum.
 Mutesa and Obote held opposing stances on the issue; the former wished for the territories to remain with Buganda, while the latter wanted them to be returned to Bunyoro.
 In an attempt to sway the vote, Mutesa arranged for large numbers of his subjects to settle in the counties.
 Obote foiled his plan by decreeing that only persons registered in the area for the 1962 elections could participate in the referendum.
 Mutesa then vainly attempted to bribe the electorate.
 The referendum was held on 4 November 1964, and the voters chose by a wide margin to return to Bunyoro.

 The result of the vote bolstered Obote's support in Bunyoro and created outrage in Buganda.
 Baganda rioted and attacked ministers of their kingdom's government.
 On 9 November Michael Kintu, the Kattikiro (Prime Minister) of Buganda, resigned and was replaced by Jehoash Mayanja Nkangi.
-Conservative Ganda chiefs such as Amos Sempa increasingly encouraged Mutesa to resist Obote.
 When Obote presented the necessary documents officiating the transfer of jurisdiction for Mutesa to sign as President, the latter refused, declaring, "I can never give away Buganda land."
 Obote signed in his place, but relations between the two men were strained by the ordeal.
 The transfer took effect on 1 January 1965.